HEOA Provision Effective July 1, 2010

 - College textbook: textbook or set of textbooks, used for, or in conjunction with, a course in postsecondary education at an institution of higher education.

-Faculty members can place their textbook orders through any retail outlet that they wish, So long as they share their course book information with the Provost's Liaison's office.
+Faculty members can place their textbook orders through any retail outlet that they wish, So long as they share their course book information with the FSA Bookstore Liaison Faculty Student Advocate's office.
 This is to keep in compliance with HEOA Federal Law.

 What if our department does not yet know who will be teaching the course by the deadline for the information?
 Since different faculty members prefer different books for their courses, there is no way of us knowing which books will be used.

 HEOA Federal Law mandates that the university makes the information available to the general public to the maximum extent possible.
-If the department does not know who the instructor will be or the textbooks that will be used, simply notify the Provost's Liaison's Office of this information.
+If the department does not know who the instructor will be or the textbooks that will be used, simply notify the FSA Bookstore Liaison Faculty Student Advocate's Office of this information.
 We will indicate that the information is "To Be Determined".
-Any updates to the course listings should be communicated to the Provost's Liaison's Office as soon as possible.
+Any updates to the course listings should be communicated to the FSA Bookstore Liaison Faculty Student Advocate's Office as soon as possible.